In-Context Learning Without Copying: Abstract

 \section{Abstract}

 Induction heads are attention heads that perform inductive copying by matching patterns from earlier context and copying their continuations verbatim.
-As models develop induction heads, they often experience a sharp drop in training loss, a phenomenon cited as evidence that induction heads may serve as a prerequisite for more complex in-context learning (ICL) capabilities.
-In this work, we ask whether transformers can still acquire ICL capabilities when inductive copying is suppressed.
-We propose \textsc{Hapax}, a setting where we omit the loss contribution of any token that can be correctly predicted by induction heads.
-Despite a significant reduction in inductive copying, performance on abstractive ICL tasks (i.e., tasks where the answer is not contained in the input context) remains comparable and surpasses the vanilla model on 13 of 21 tasks, even though 31.7\% of tokens are omitted from the loss.
-Furthermore, our model achieves lower loss values on token positions that cannot be predicted correctly by induction heads.
-Mechanistic analysis further shows that models trained with \textsc{Hapax} develop fewer and weaker induction heads but still preserve ICL capabilities.
-Taken together, our findings indicate that inductive copying is not essential for learning abstractive ICL mechanisms.
+As models develop induction heads, they experience a sharp drop in training loss, a phenomenon cited as evidence that induction heads may underlie a wide range of in-context learning (ICL) capabilities.
+In this work, we investigate whether induction heads are a necessary building block for learning abstractive ICL capabilities (i.e., tasks where the answer is not contained in the input context), or whether such capabilities can emerge independently.
+We propose \textsc{Hapax}, a training regime that omits the loss contribution of tokens predictable by induction heads.
+Despite a significant reduction in inductive copying, abstractive ICL capabilities are preserved, with the model achieving higher accuracy than the vanilla model on 13 out of 21 tasks, even though 31.7\% of tokens are omitted from the loss.
+Furthermore, our model achieves lower loss values on token positions that induction heads cannot predict.
+Mechanistic analysis shows that models trained with \textsc{Hapax} develop fewer and weaker induction heads despite preserving abstractive ICL capabilities.
+Our findings suggest that the developmental link between induction heads and abstractive ICL capabilities is weaker than previously hypothesized.